rakkran/ImplicitDoor/README.md

 # ArtExchange2023
-Made as a gift for MontagueETC for the SCP Wiki Art Exchange
+Made as a gift for MontagueETC for the SCP Wiki 2023 Art Exchange.
+Based on their article, https://scp-wiki.wikidot.com/scp-6462.

 ## Screenshots